Wellness

 Placeholder blog 01

-Ultreya used to be a greeting on the Way of St. James, Suseya the answer.
-Which figuratively means "to grow beyond oneself".
-Since the Camino is our origin and thus also the origin of our common company, it bears this name.
+Ultreya used to be a greeting on the Camino, and Suseya was the response.
+In a figurative sense, it means “to grow beyond yourself.”
+Since the Camino is our origin, and thus the origin of our shared business, we chose this name.

-Mario told me on the Way of St. James that the real WAY doesn't start until we get back home.
-Because then it becomes clear whether we can implement what we have learned there.
-Whether we can integrate the feelings, the magic in our everyday life.
-For me, this means above all THANKSGIBILITY and EQUALITY.
-To be grateful and to appreciate what we have.
-And that every person can be your friend.
-Age, origin, status, whatever, are only barriers that you set yourself.
+Mario told me on the Camino that the real journey begins when we return home.
+Because that’s when it becomes clear whether we can implement what we’ve learned there.
+Whether we can integrate the feelings, the magic, into our everyday lives.
+For me, that means GRATITUDE and EQUALITY.
+Being grateful and appreciating what we have.
+And that anyone can be your friend.
+Age, origin, status—whatever—are just barriers we create for ourselves.